Mdcrab02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What were some problems with the initial architecture?

   The code quickly became a bit of a mess, and the performance was really bad.
 The accuracy started out around 0.05%.
+The validation accuracy also hovered around 0%.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

   At first the model was very underfit.
-The accuracy was really low, and I believe the cuplrit was the image processing.
-I was not able to improve the performance by changing the image processing, so I played around with the structure of the model until the performance reached acceptable levels
+While image processing could help, the main issues were that the model was not deep enough and it did not have enough images to learn from.

 * Which parameters were tuned?
 How were they adjusted and why?